volument/baretest/README.md

-## Mimimal test lib for JS generator functions
+## Mimimal testing for JavaScript generator functions
+98% smaller than Mocha, faster startup, designed to `yield`, beautiful output

+> Why do we possibly need another test library, for christ sake!
 I hate you.
-Why do we possibly need another test library, for christ sake!

 - 98% smaller codebase, 50% faster startup
 - only what you want: test, test.only, test.before